GroundGazer: An optical reference system for planar localization with millimeter accuracy at low cost: Experiments

 \subsection{Localization experiments}

-To showcase the correct working of our system under real inference conditions with possible motion blur, vibrations etc., we drive the \gls{AMR} in the laboratory by steering it wirelessly with a PS4 controller.
-Since hand-collecting ground truth on the floor \cite{ground_truth_laser} (e.g. with a set square and a protractor) is an error prone and tedious task that only works in a static setting, we developed a software tool to label the ground truth position and heading based on the corresponding top-down image by hand.
+To showcase the correct working of our system under real inference conditions with possible motion blur, \gls{AMR} vibrations etc., we drive the \gls{AMR} in the laboratory by steering it wirelessly with a PS4 controller.
+Since we have no access to a costly high-accuracy reference system, which was our motivation to design the low-cost and high-accuracy \gls{GG}, we developed a software tool to label the ground truth position and heading based on the corresponding top-down image by hand, similar to the annotation procedure of various localization approaches based on pixel differences \cite{high_precision_matching, feature_matching_icra25}.
+We therefore zoom into the wanted points and select the crosshair center position, and three corners of the respective square to build the coordinate system for localization, including the $x$-direction line for heading estimation.
+The points are selected to the best of our abilities with pixel accuracy, where one pixel equals roughly $\frac{16.66}{300}\approx0.56$ mm (see Fig.~\ref{fig:overview_localization}).
+Future work should benchmark \gls{GG} against external ground truth, potentially in a version more robust to \gls{AMR} vibrations discussed in Sec.~\ref{sec:discussion}.